Montana: Intrastate demographics

 Montana's Hispanic population is concentrated in the Billings area in south-central Montana, where many of Montana's Mexican Americans have been in the state for generations.
 Great Falls has the highest percentage of African Americans in its population, although Billings has more African American residents than Great Falls.
+At 0.6%, Montana has the lowest percentage of African Americans out of any US state.
+No county in Montana is more than 2% African Americans.
+In the 2020 Census, 5,484 Montana residents were identified as African American.
+(Note: This figure refers to those who report African American and no other race.)
+African Americans in the five counties of Yellowstone (1,309), Cascade (1,196), Missoula (752), Gallatin (526), and Lewis and Clark (282) make up more than 74% of all African Americans in the state.

 The Chinese in Montana, while a low percentage today, have been a historically important presence.
 About 2,000–3,000 Chinese miners were in the mining areas of Montana by 1870, and 2,500 in 1890.
 However, public opinion grew increasingly negative towards them in the 1890s, and nearly half of the state's Asian population left by 1900.
 Today, the Missoula area has a large Hmong population and the nearly 3,000 Montanans who claim Filipino ancestry are the largest Asian American group in the state.

 In the 2015 United States census estimates, Montana had the second-highest percentage of U.S. military veterans living there.
 Only the state of Alaska had a higher percentage, with roughly 14 percent of Alaska's population over 18 being veterans, with Montana having roughly 12 percent of its population over 18 being veterans.